Fadli Fawzi: Early life and education

 Fadli was born in Singapore on 17 March 1985 to a middle-class Malay family.
 His father worked as a civil servant and his mother was a teacher.

-He attended Jaya Primary School, Victoria School, and Nanyang Junior College before earning a Bachelor of Social Science (Honours) in 2008 and a Master of Social Science in Sociology in 2010 from the National University of Singapore.
-His thesis focused on social mobility and inequality in Singapore’s education system.
+He attended Jaya Primary School, Victoria School, and Nanyang Junior College before earning a Bachelor of Social Science (Honours) in 2005 and a Master of Social Science in 2008, both in Sociology.

-Fadli later obtained a Juris Doctor degree from the Singapore Management University in 2016 and was admitted to the Singapore Bar in 2017.
+Fadli later obtained a Juris Doctor degree (cum laude) from the Singapore Management University in 2016 and was admitted to the Singapore Bar in 2017.

 Career

-Academic and policy work
+Policy work

-From 2010 to 2013, Fadli worked as a research fellow at the Institute of Policy Studies within the Lee Kuan Yew School of Public Policy.
-His research addressed social inequality, ethnic relations, and public housing policy.
-Fadli also worked at the Majlis Ugama Islam Singapura (MUIS) as a senior research and policy development executive until 2013.
+Fadli worked as a policy development officer in the Majlis Ugama Islam Singapura (MUIS) from 2008 to 2013.

 Legal practice

-After becoming a qualified lawyer, Fadli joined Tan & Associates in 2017, where he focused on civil litigation and pro bono work.
-In 2019, he founded Fawzi Law LLC, specialising in community law, employment disputes, and human rights cases.
-Fadli currently works at Inkwell Law Corporation, specializing in litigation work.
+Fadli was called to the bar in 2017.
+He has been practicing in Inkwell Law Corporation since 2019, specialising in litigation work.

+Inkwell Law Corporation has also since been awarded the Legal Aid Bureau Outstanding Contribution (Gold) award three times, in 2022, 2023 and 2025.

 Political career

-Fadli joined the WP in 2011 and volunteered in Aljunied GRC.
-He later served on the executive committee of the party's Youth Wing and was elected to the central executive committee (CEC) in 2018.
+Fadli joined the WP in 2013 and volunteered in Aljunied GRC.
+He was later elected to the Workers' Party's Central Executive Committee (CEC) in 2018 and currently serves as its Deputy Organising Secretary.

-During the 2020 general election, Fadli contested in the five-member Marine Parade GRC; he drew attention for his critiques on inequality and ethnic integration policies.
-The WP team lost to Speaker of Parliament Tan Chuan-Jin and his team representing the governing People's Action Party (PAP) with 42.26% of the vote.
+During the 2020 general election, Fadli contested in the five-member Marine Parade GRC; he drew attention for his bilingual pantun and his political commentary on the 'reframing of Malay politics'.
+The WP team lost to the governing People's Action Party (PAP) with 42.26% of the vote.

-During the 2025 general election, Fadli was announced as a candidate for the WP-held Aljunied GRC.
-The WP won reelection with 59.71% of the vote.
+During the 2025 general election, Fadli replaced Faisal Manap who chose to contest in Tampines GRC, a decision Singh later described as fulfilling a long-standing wish for Faisal, to contest in Aljunied GRC with Pritam Singh, Sylvia Lim, Gerald Giam and Kenneth Tiong.
+The team won the GRC with 59.71% of the votes.
+Fadli was elected as Member of Parliament representing Aljunied GRC in the 15th Parliament.

 Personal life

-As of 2020, Fadli was married to Nur Aisyah Binte Abdullah, a secondary school teacher; they had one child.
-He is fluent in English, Malay, and Mandarin.

-He has volunteered with groups such as the Association of Muslim Professionals and 4PM (Malay Youth Literary Association).
+Fadli is married with one child.